-AJC Atlanta connects the community to AJC’s global advocacy work.
-Our local access to diplomats, elected officials, and ethnic and religious leaders advances AJC’s broader global priorities: combating anti-Semitism, promoting Israel’s place in the world, and countering the spread of radicalism and extremism.
+American Jewish Committee (AJC) believes in ensuring the well-being of the Jewish people and defending democratic values for all.
+As the Atlanta office of AJC, we connect our community to AJC’s global advocacy work.
+Our local access to diplomats, elected officials, and ethnic and religious leaders advances AJC’s broader global priorities: combating antisemitism, promoting Israel’s place in the world, and promoting pluralism and democratic values.

 Our intergroup work allows us to leverage longstanding relationships with diverse ethnic and religious communities to advance issues of common concern.
 The Atlanta Black-Jewish Coalition, founded in 1982, has emerged as a central platform for education, outreach, and advocacy.
-Other intergroup initiatives include our Latino-Jewish Dialogue, Catholic-Jewish Nostra Aetate Celebration, and Muslim-Jewish Task Force.
+We also work with the Latino, Asian, Indian, Christian, and Muslim communities to build bridges of understanding.

-We also host Atlanta’s premier young Jewish professionals program.
+Through our Leaders for Tomorrow (LFT) program for high school students, we prepare the next generation to develop skills to advocate on behalf of the Jewish people, Israel, and human rights around the world, and to serve as positive change agents for their peers and community.
+We also host ACCESS, Atlanta’s premier young Jewish professionals program.
 Founded over 25 years ago, ACCESS prepares the next generation of Jewish leaders to engage the key challenges facing the global Jewish community, and empowers young Jewish activists to shape the conversation on today's critical domestic and international issues.
-Learn more about ACCESS Atlanta.

-For nearly 75 years, our impact has been evident beyond the Atlanta community, yielding tangible results in government policies, strategic alliances, and hard-hitting legislation that have shaped our world for the better.
+For over 75 years, our impact has been evident beyond the Atlanta community, yielding tangible results in government policies, strategic alliances, and hard-hitting legislation that have shaped our world for the better.